discoverlance-com/my-unsplash/README.md

 - Add the schema to the database:
   - [database schema](./static/schema.png)
 - Update your `.xatarc` database url to your xata database url
-- Follow the following commands to set up your xata database to work with locally
+- Login to xata if you have not already in your command prompt using the xata cli
+- Add your environment variables

 ```bash
 # if you have not installed xata cli, install it